College Year Athens

 How to Apply

 Submit a study away application to Furman University by Furman’s application deadline.
 Applicants will meet with a representative from the Study Away office for an interview.
 If accepted by Furman, students will be pre-approved and will apply directly to the affiliate program.
+Students must successfully complete the affiliate program's application and be accepted by the affiliate program to participate.

 Once accepted by the affiliate program, students must submit a Transfer Credit Authorization Form to the Registrar at Furman in order to be pre-approved to receive credit for classes taken abroad.
 Please contact the Registrar at Furman if you have questions related to the form.